Hot topics

 The Google Pixel 8 Pro is a pricier option than before, starting at $999, and it comes in cool colors like light blue, black, and beige.
 It offers 12 GB of RAM and 128 GB of storage as a base model, but you can choose versions with more storage (256 GB or 512 GB).
 It's important to note that you can't expand storage with a microSD card.

-The phone's display is excellent, with super bright settings that make it easy to use outdoors.
+The phone's display is exceptional, with super bright settings that make it easy to use outdoors.
 It has a solid processor for everyday tasks, but it might not handle really demanding games as well as some competitors.

 When it comes to photos, Google's software and artificial intelligence make the Pixel 8 Pro stand out.
 The battery life is decent for a day of use, but it could be better.
 The main downside is the higher price compared to previous generations, even though Google promises seven years of updates.